magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/widgets/map-widgets.md

 - Enter widget edit mode and go to the "Overlays" section.
 - Switch to the "Polygons" tab and click "Add polygon".
 - Select the entity that will be represented as a polygon.
 This can be a device, entity alias, or function.
 - Define the key with the coordinates of the polygon.
-ThingsBoard will use the "perimeter" key by default to read the polygon coordinates from the entity&#39;s attributes.
+IoT Hub will use the "perimeter" key by default to read the polygon coordinates from the entity&#39;s attributes.
 If you use a different key, update it accordingly.
 - Click "Apply" — the polygon will appear on the map based on the entity&#39;s data.

 {% include images-gallery.html imageCollection="add-polygon" %}